com-480-data-visualization/datavis-project-2022-vizgutane/milestone-1/README.md

 - The keys of the 'flavors' dictionary is distributed to six new columns replacing the 'flavors' column as it is either empty or contains the six same keys for each recipe.

-- The 'cuisine' variable length array is replaced by the first item in the array (unless it holds the out-of-place 'kid-friendly' value).
+- The 'cuisine' variable length array is replaced by the first item in the array.
 We justify this as only a small minority of the dishes' are categorized as multi-cuisine.

 After initial preprocessing, performing dataset simplifications and reordering the order of the data, we are left with the following format for each recipe: